 The hotel & restaurant segment has emerged as the major end-user of paper disposables.
 The demand for paper cups has witnessed a surge worldwide owing to their eco-friendly nature.
 Also, disposable paper cups tend to be safer than reusable cups as they are exposed to high heat during the manufacturing process, thereby making the product germ-free.

 Aluminum is another leading material in the packaging market.
 Factors such as better heat conductivity, temperature resistivity, and easy lamination and coating have led to high adoption in paper throwaway products.
-Several vendors have come up with a wide range of aluminum packaging and paper throwaway offerings for beverage and other items.
+Several vendors have come up with a wide range of aluminum packaging and paper throwaway offerings for beverages and other items.

 The growth in the food and beverage industry is boosting the restaurants and catering segment.
-The growing culture of eating off-premise and take-away orders is further aiding market growth.
+The growing culture of eating off-premise and take-away orders are further aiding market growth.
 However, the increasing regulatory stringency is expected to emerge as the major challenge for market growth.
 Also, specialty outlets and caterers are adopting products made of recyclable and biodegradable materials.

 Disposable cups, cutlery, and dinnerware are in high demand among commercial and institution end-users.
 The demand for disposables in the commercial and institutional segment is aided by a high degree of sanitization offered by single-use products.
 This factor has particularly aided the demand for these products in hospitals and corporate offices.

 Individual consumers have high preferences for large multifunction cups, dinnerware, and cutlery.
 The segment has witnessed a high demand for cold cups.
 North America was the most significant revenue contributor to the individual consumer segment.
-However, the APAC region is expected to grow at the highest CAGR during the forecast period.
+However, the Asia Pacific region is expected to grow at the highest CAGR during the forecast period.
 The segment share is likely to grow steadily as individual consumers are not keen to adopt high-priced environment-friendly products.

 Disposable products are mainly sold through retail distribution channels.
 The distribution environment is rapidly evolving with systems, and processes are being upgraded at a rapid pace.
 Changes are being spurred by expanding competition, accelerating digitization, constant disintermediation, and consumerization of expectations.
 As the foodservice disposables market is highly competitive, distributors are increasingly focusing on extending their reach.
 Disposables products are also available to end-users through OEMs’ e-commerce portals and online direct-to-consumer stores.
 The online sales contributed over an 18% share of the global market in 2019 due to the high demand from retailers, dealers, and consumers for a multi-channel approach.